 What do I do if a security scan finds a secret?

 All secrets detected by a security scan should be considered compromised.
-Once a secret is published, anyone who had read access to the page could have obtained a copy.
-Locking down the permissions on the page, deleting it, or deleting all the page versions which contained the secret are all good steps, but they don’t sufficiently remediate the risk.
+Once a secret is committed, it is indexed by Bitbucket, and anyone with read access to the repository, project, or the whole Bitbucket instance could have obtained a copy.
+Scrubbing the secret from git history doesn’t sufficiently remediate risk.

 Soteri recommends to: